 Working memory capacity is fixed, say research (e.g., Alloway & Alloway, 2009).
 Brain training will not expand it.
 Teachers should help learners use their working memory effectively.
 Good instruction and support are key (Cowan, 2010).

-How do visual memory strategies specifically help students learn better?
+How do visual memory strategies specifically help learners learn better?

 Paivio (1971) found visuals improve learner memory.
 Graphic organisers and colour coding use brain pathways to help learners remember.
 These methods simplify lessons, aiding visual learners.
 This supports recall and reduces mental effort (Baddeley, 2000).